frabulous/ProjectArakne/README.md

 The script also has a private variable, *currentSpeed*, which stores the current speed of the agent.
 Additionally, the boolean *isBlocked* is a flag controlled by ArakneAI and it is used to prevent the spider from moving when facing an insurmountable obstacle.

+TODO: figura

 Gizmos were used to make it easier to control the distances of the slowDownCircle (yellow) and the stopCircle (red).

+The implementation inside MoveAgent works in the following way.
+At first, after checking if a target is assigned, it calculates the distance from the target in the xz plane.
+If the square of the distance is less than the square of stopDistance, the currentSpeed is set to 0.
+If the square of the distance is less than the square of slowDistance, the currentSpeed is linearly interpolated between 0 and moveSpeed based on the ratio of the square of the current distance to the square of slowDistance.
+If the square of the distance is greater than the square of slowDistance, the currentSpeed is just set to moveSpeed.

+Then the agent's Transform is rotated with the transform.LookAt() method so it looks at the target's position.
+Finally, the agent is moved with transform.MoveTowards(), that translates it in the forward direction based on the currentSpeed.

 ### Creating enviroments where letting the spider move
 #### Environment 1: a Playground